Julian Gloag: Chambre d'ombre

 Gloag's final novel, Chambre d'ombre (1996), was adapted from his teleplay The Dark Room at the suggestion of Paris publisher Editions Autrement.
 The story involves Edinburgh couple Deb and Greg, who live in a rundown flat with a small baby, and eventually enlist a deaf-mute cleaning lady, Mrs Keats.

-From the publisher's description (in translation): “At the center of this novel, there is silence; heavy, but necessary to silence the unthinkable.
+From the publisher's description (in translation): “At the centre of this novel, there is silence; heavy, but necessary to silence the unthinkable.
 Around the silence, characters who, like puppets, play the comedy of life.
-Banality and madness coexist in a minimalism that the author practices with talent, because extreme pain is said with everyday words.”
+Banality and madness coexist in a minimalism that the author practises with talent, because extreme pain is said with everyday words.”

 Television plays

-Gloag's has written two teleplays.
+Gloag has written two teleplays.
 The first is Only Yesterday, an adaptation of his novel of the same name, directed by Guy Slater and starring Paul Scofield and Wendy Hiller, which was broadcast by the BBC in 1986.

 The second is The Dark Room, part of the BBC Play on One series and was broadcast in 1988.
 It starred Susan Wooldridge and Philip Jackson and was again directed by Guy Slater.
 The teleplay was later novelized for Editions Autrement as Chambre d'ombre.